Death of Joe Cinque: Early life

-Anu Singh was born in Punjab, India, on 3 September 1972 to Indian Australian parents, Pradyumn "Paddy" and Surinder Singh, both doctors.
-The family emigrated from India to Sydney in 1973, when Singh was a baby.
-They settled in the suburb of Strathfield.
+Anu Singh was born in Punjab, India, on 3 September 1972, to Indian Australian parents, Pradyumn "Paddy" and Surinder Singh, both doctors.
+The family emigrated from India to Sydney in 1973, when Singh was a baby, and settled in the suburb of Strathfield.
 Singh attended a Catholic high school in Newcastle, where she was the dux of year 10 in 1988.
-She graduated high school in 1990 and moved to Canberra the following year to begin studying a double degree in Economics/Law at the Australian National University.
+She graduated from high school in 1990, and moved to Canberra the following year to begin studying a double degree in Economics/Law at the Australian National University.
 Singh missed her life in Sydney, engaged in drug use while living in Canberra, and frequently called home to her parents.
 As a result, she deferred her studies for one year to return to her family in Sydney.

-Singh's early life was relatively unremarkable, and her father remarked on her as a "happy-go-lucky child" albeit one with some attachment issues, who gradually descended into mental illness in her twenties.
+Singh's early life was relatively unremarkable, and her father said she was a "happy-go-lucky child", albeit one with some attachment problems, who gradually descended into mental illness in her twenties.
 According to Paddy Singh, Anu's problems escalated in 1995.
-It was around this time she had an affair with Joe Cinque.
-After Singh's break-up with an ex-boyfriend, Simon Walsh, as a result of her brief affair with Cinque, she began to use drugs daily, developed insomnia and would pace the house at night.
+Around that time, she had an affair with Joe Cinque.
+After Singh broke up with a boyfriend, Simon Walsh, as a result of her brief affair with Cinque, she began to use drugs daily, developed insomnia, and would pace the house at night.
 Singh's break-up with Walsh was referred to as a "significant life event" in the court transcripts of her trial.

-During her relationship with Cinque, she was dieting excessively and would obsess about her weight.
-Singh's problems appeared to stabilise briefly during the early days of her relationship with Cinque, but soon returned after they moved in together.
-Her university attendance became sporadic, and on the rare occasion when she was seen by her peers, she appeared to be "dishevelled" and "poorly dressed"—in contrast to her earlier generally immaculate and prideful dress sense.
+During her relationship with Cinque, Singh was dieting excessively and would obsess about her weight.
+Her problems appeared to stabilise briefly during the early days of her relationship with Cinque, but soon returned after they moved in together.
+Her university attendance became sporadic, and on the rare occasion when she was seen by her peers, she appeared to be "dishevelled" and "poorly dressed", in contrast to her former generally immaculate and prideful dress sense.